tomcritchlow/tomcritchlow.github.io/_posts/2020-04-20-tiddlyblink-glitch.md

 Ok - so this was fun.
 TiddlyWiki with bi-directional links just working out of the box.
 Next I gotta go working on some styling to see if I can get it to look and feel better - something like [Andy's Notes](https://notes.andymatuschak.org/About_these_notes):

 ![](/images/andy-notes.png)

+If anyone has ideas or leads or TiddlyWiki themes that can help pretty it up holler at me.